 That soreness comes from keeping your feet firmly planted the entire time you’re on a Segway.
 Even when you’re not moving, lifting a foot or stretching a leg could send you careening away.
 Our tour guide, Rusty, told us that it usually takes guides about three months to develop “Segway Feet.”
 The Chicago Detours team is used to being on its feet for hours at a time on our walking tours, but two hours of keeping my feet planted on the Segway was brutal.
 It made me realize just how much I shift my weight while standing normally.

 The break at Museum Campus also presented a great opportunity to take some photos.
 Our tour was at twilight, so the downtown Chicago skyline was beautifully back-lit by the setting sun throughout the first half of the tour.
 We’re downtown at night all the time for our evening tours, like the Historic Chicago Walking Bar Tour.
 But since those tours mostly stay indoors, we rarely see the skyline it from a distance.
 The views alone made the tour worthwhile.
+Also, only serves to reinforce why we take folks to Museum Campus on our Detour 101: Chicago Highlights tour.

 Navigating Traffic on a Chicago Segway Tour